Fortifying Fully Convolutional Generative Adversarial Networks for Image Super-Resolution Using Divergence Measures: Introduction

 \section{Introduction}

-A Low Resolution (LR) image sacrifices information of its High Resolution (HR) counterpart in favor of general utility such as displaying or editing in smaller screens, low storage requirement, and fast transmission.
-Super-resolution attempts to recover the original HR copy from a LR input.
+A Low-resolution (LR) image sacrifices information of its high-resolution (HR) counterpart in favor of general utility, such as displaying or editing on smaller screens, low storage requirements, and fast transmission.
+Super-resolution attempts to recover the original HR copy from an LR input.
 However, the initial HR to LR transformation is commonly non-invertible and lossy \cite{nearestneighbor}.
-Thus, recovering the HR by estimating a Super Resolution (SR) analog is an ill-posed problem that contains the risk of a distorted output \cite{yang2014single}.
+Thus, recovering the HR by estimating a Super Resolution (SR) analog is an ill-posed problem with the risk of a distorted output \cite{yang2014single}.

 The classical interpolation methods for super-resolution only exploit local information and are thus incapable of generating commendable SR \cite{bicubic_2016}.
-While global image features extracted by the deep convolutional networks translate to a much improved performance \cite{urban100, haris2018dbpncvpr} limited generalizability and distorted SR still remain as major concerns \cite{dong2015srcnn}.
+While global image features extracted by the deep convolutional networks translated to a much-improved performance \cite{urban100, haris2018dbpncvpr}, limited generalizability and distorted, SR remains a major concern \cite{dong2015srcnn}.

-The landscape of super-resolution techniques had a major breakthrough with the advent of the Generative Adversarial Network (GAN) \cite{goodfellow2020generative}.
+The landscape of super-resolution techniques had a significant breakthrough with the advent of the Generative Adversarial Network (GAN) \cite{goodfellow2020generative}.
 A super-resolution GAN \cite{srgan_cvpr2017} embraces the canonical two-player adversarial game between a generator $G$ and a discriminator $D$ with some minor modifications.
-Specifically, in a super-resolution task, $G$ attempts to map a LR input to a HR ground truth, generating an estimated SR in the process.
-The discriminator $D$ helps $G$ by providing adversarial feedback through distinguishing between a HR ground truth and $G$ generated SR. While GAN-based super-resolution offers generalizability through their generative power they often have SR outputs that lose finer details or are plagued by artifacts \cite{checkerboardartifact_pixelshuffle, batchnorm_problem}.
+Specifically, in a super-resolution task, $G$ attempts to map an LR input to an HR ground truth, generating an estimated SR in the process.
+The discriminator $D$ helps $G$ by providing adversarial feedback by distinguishing between an HR ground truth and $G$-generated SR. While GAN-based super-resolution offers generalizability through their generative power, they often have SR outputs that lose finer details or are plagued by artifacts \cite{checkerboardartifact_pixelshuffle, batchnorm_problem}.